PauGoSi/Covid-BI-Dashboard/README.md

 ## Installation

-To be able to run this project on your local machine, you only need to install Microsoft Visual Studio
+To run this project on your local machine, you only need to install Microsoft Visual Studio.

 ## Contributing